karminslynn/Beginner-Website-Projects/README.md

-These are my beginner level HTML projects.
+These are my beginner level website projects.